[(1) An adjudicator has jurisdiction to determine a bankruptcy application only if—

 (a) the debtor is domiciled in England and Wales, or

-(b) at any time in the period of three years ending with the day on which the application is made to the adjudicator, the debtor—
+(b) at any time in the period of three years ending with the day on

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.